Bodywork & Renovation

 LOTUS ELAN PLUS 2 - Bodywork and paintwork renovation.

 The work to this 60's icon was spread over around 7 months and involved uncovering previous repairs, as well as numerous stress cracks and other bodywork issues, all to be expected of a 40 year old sports car.

 It's not unusual for a job like this to take anything between 200-250+ hours to complete, but the results are clearly worth it.

 The damaged areas of GRP were re-fibreglassed with resin and 300gsm CSM, as well as having a layer of SMC fibre filler, before being finished in very fine filler and primed in yellow tinted 2-pack materials.

-The colour was specifically matched to be as close to the original as possible using modern tinters, and including the various primers, 2-pack, basecoat and lacquer there was over 20ltrs of paint materials on this car.
+The colour was specifically matched to be as close to the original as possible using modern tinters.
+In total there was over 20ltrs of paint materials used on this car including the various primers, 2-pack, basecoat and lacquer.

 The Elan was brought in fully stripped down as a rolling shell which saved time and allowed me to concentrate on the necessary work before being returned to the customer to be built back up and refitted.

 Although time consuming and full of surprises, as well as frustrating at times, the feeling of satisfaction seeing the Elan gleaming in deep glossy lacquer was definately worthwhile.